yasirkula/UnityMobileRemoteControl/.github/README.md

 # Unity Mobile Remote Control

 This is a hobby Unity project that allows controlling a **64-bit Windows PC** remotely from a mobile/desktop device.
 Currently, it allows changing the system's volume and emulating mouse&keyboard.
-I've created this plugin mainly to control the video playback on my computer from afar, preferably from my couch :grinning: The project is created with *Unity 2019.4.26f1*.
+I've created this project mainly to control the video playback on my computer from afar, preferably from my couch :grinning: The project is created with *Unity 2019.4.26f1*.
 It uses Unity's *NetworkDiscovery* component to discover the PC from the remote control device.

 ## HOW TO